alshapton/SpacePY-X/CONTRIBUTING.md

 5. Add new tests if necessary.

-6. Run the existing and new tests (test.zsh is a runner script that will do this)
+6. Run the existing and any new tests (test.zsh is a runner script that will do this)

 Many thanks for contributing !